pkmlp/mongodbPlayground/ShardingReplication/mongo-docker-compose-master/README.md

     docker-compose up -d

-Please note that you will need docker-compose 1.4.2 or better for this to work due to circular references between cluster members.
 You will need to run the following *once* only to initialize all replica sets and shard data across them

     ./initiate

 You should now be able connect to mongos1 and the new sharded cluster from the mongos container itself using the mongo shell to connect to the running mongos process

     docker exec -it mongos1 mongo

-## Persistent storage
-Data is stored at `./data/` and is excluded from version control.
-Data will be persistent between container runs.
-To remove all data `./reset`

 ## Stop Cluster
 This will stop all comtainers.

     docker-compose down

+## Persistent storage
+Data is stored at ./data/ and is excluded from version control.
+Data will be persistent between container runs.
+To remove all data

+./reset